Battle of Łomża: Second German offensive on Przasnysz

-Offensive 1st and 12th Russian armies
+Offensive Russian 1st and 12th Armies

-On March 13, the chief of the staff North-Western Front, General of Infantry N. Ruzsky, ordered the resumption of the attack on the southern border of East Prussia, advancing with the forces of the 1st and 12th armies.
+On March 13, Ruzsky ordered the resumption of the attack on the southern border of East Prussia, advancing with the forces of the 1st and 12th Armies.
 The Russian troops of the 1st Army went on the offensive, but they met strong resistance along the entire length of the front and were able to occupy only the points already cleared by the Germans.
-A. Litvinov decided to support the attacks of the Siberian corps by moving to cover the XIX and XXIII army corps.
-On the night of March 14, the I Turkestan Corps again occupied Grudusk.
+Litvinov decided to support the attacks of the Siberian corps by moving to cover the 19th and 23rd Army Corps.
+On the night of March 14, the 1st Turkestan Army Corps again occupied Grudusk.

-Assessing the results of the day, M. von Gallwitz concluded that it was necessary at all costs to force the Russian armies to go on the defensive, for which, if possible, strike at Różan, Ostrołęka with two corps.
-On March 16, M. von Gallwitz ordered Lieutenant General C. von Morgen to recapture Gmina Jednorożec: the 36th reserve division was able to recapture the village, return 2 guns and captured 2,000 prisoners.
+Assessing the results of the day, Gallwitz concluded that it was necessary at all costs to force the Russian armies to go on the defensive, for which, if possible, strike at Różan, Ostrołęka with two corps.
+On March 16, Gallwitz ordered Lieutenant General C. von Morgen to recapture Gmina Jednorożec: the 36th Reserve Division was able to recapture the village, return 2 guns and captured 2,000 prisoners.
 The Russian troops of the 19th Army Corps were also pressed back, and the attacks of the 1st Turkestan Corps were also repulsed.

 At the Russian Headquarters, the development of the operation at Przasnysz was followed with great concern.
 In mid-March, the most intense battles fell in the Carpathians: in addition to that, the Germans delivered short blows on the front from Pilica to Nida, which again made the staff of the Supreme Commander-in-Chief question the advisability of simultaneous offensive operations in different directions.
-The War Department announced a sharp decrease in stocks of rifles and artillery ammunition.
+The Russian War Department announced a sharp decrease in stocks of rifles and artillery ammunition.
 Shells required 1.75 million pieces per month, and their release seriously lagged behind the estimated need.
 There was a shortage of rifles at the front - only about 60,000 of them were produced per month, while even in Austria-Hungary, factories produced 64,000 rifles and 950,000 artillery shells per month.

-On March 13, Chief of Staff of the Supreme Commander General of Infantry N. Yanushkevich telegraphed N. Ruzsky: "Due to the extreme difficulty of replenishing losses in people with a shortage of rifles and the need to save firearms supplies, the Supreme Commander asks you to keep these circumstances in mind when establishing the nearest tasks to the armies of the front entrusted to you, as well as to limit, as necessary, the commanders of the armies subordinate to you in assigning to the troops such offensive tasks of a private nature, which do not follow directly from the general task performed by the armies of the front, and lead only to aimless losses of people and the expenditure of firearms".
+On March 13, Chief of Staff of the Supreme Commander General of Infantry N. Yanushkevich telegraphed Ruzsky: "Due to the extreme difficulty of replenishing losses in people with a shortage of rifles and the need to save firearms supplies, the Supreme Commander asks you to keep these circumstances in mind when establishing the nearest tasks to the armies of the front entrusted to you, as well as to limit, as necessary, the commanders of the armies subordinate to you in assigning to the troops such offensive tasks of a private nature, which do not follow directly from the general task performed by the armies of the front, and lead only to aimless losses of people and the expenditure of firearms".